MAHcodes/expert-fiesta/P2CH3.md

 Effective cybersecurity requires proper governance, which refers to the framework of rules, processes, and decision-rights that ensure information security is managed effectively within an organization.

-### 3.1.1.Basics of Information Security Governance
+### 3.1.1.
+Basics of Information Security Governance

 - **Alignment with Business Goals:** Security strategies should align with the organization's overall business objectives.
 Striking a balance between security and operational efficiency is crucial.
 - **Roles and Responsibilities:** Clearly define roles and responsibilities for security across all levels of the organization.
 This ensures everyone understands their part in maintaining a secure environment.